 The boy, named Tasos, is the only student in Mathraki’s primary school.
-He moved to the Ionian island with his mother last summer, after they both saw some images of it online.
+He moved to the Ionian island with his mother two years ago after they both saw some images of it online.

 Mathraki is a tiny island and a former community of the Ionian Islands.
-It is a 45-minute boat ride off the coast of Corfu.
-It has three restaurants that double as general stores, villas and “rooms to let.”
+It is a 45-minute boat ride from Corfu.
+It has three restaurants that double as general stores, villas, and “rooms to let.”

-Its resident inhabitants number approximately 30; they are mostly elderly people.
+Its resident inhabitants number approximately thirty, and they are mostly elderly people.
 Mathraki is a quiet Ionian island that manages to stay clear of tourists except for the occasional hikers that brave the rocky coastline.

 Most of Mathraki’s natives have sadly abandoned the picturesque Ionian island for more prosperous and spacious places in Greece.
 Moving there on a whim, young Tasos and his mother represent a breath of fresh air on the 3.532 square kilometer (1.36 square mile) island.